MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu-ga/extend/publishing-extensions.md

 [TODO] Add link to SDK EULA

 ## Preparing your extension for publishing ##
 Send us your extension package for the team here at Microsoft to approve and publish to the Windows Admin Center feed.
-You may want to send us your extension while still under development to expedite the review process.
 Here are the steps for preparing your extension package for review.

 ### 1. Build your extension ###
 Run "gulp build" and make sure the build is successful.